 If you are requested to participate in surveillance testing but do not live or work on campus, respond to the email and explain that you are remote.

-What to expect if you’re selected for surveillance testing - This program which started with resumption of the Spring semester, January 2021, focuses on testing people who are asymptomatic, meaning that they are not showing symptoms of COVID-19.
+What to expect if you’re selected for surveillance testing – This program which started with the resumption of the Spring semester, January 2021, focuses on testing people who are asymptomatic, meaning that they are not showing symptoms of COVID-19.
 This helps the University monitor trends in the prevalence of COVID-19 and make timely decisions on interventions.
 In fall 2021, the program transitioned to surveillance testing of unvaccinated faculty, staff, and students.

 The procedure for surveillance testing involves collecting a nasal specimen, a cotton swab is inserted into both of your nostrils for approximately 15 seconds.
 Once a testing sample has been received you will be asked to wait for 15 minutes to receive the results of testing.